Sherman, set the WAYBAC machine to 1985…

 This makes me wonder…did George Stephen or someone on the Weber engineering team own a boat with a marine stove that served as inspiration for adding this safety feature to high-end Genesis grills?

 On another note, it should be mentioned that Weber built some lower-level Genesis grills with the FlameCheck Safety System for distribution outside of the United States.
-I’ve seen photos of a Genesis 2000 grill with FlameCheck that was sold in Norway.
+I’ve seen photos of a Genesis 2000 grill with FlameCheck that was sold in Norway in the 1990s.